 Visit Wales and explore our great mountain ranges, lush valleys, many ancient castles, our history, language, music, food, and much more.
 So what are you waiting for, Visit Wales soon.

-In 2014 we were voted Rough Guides’ Best Place in the World to visit.
+In 2014 Wales was voted Rough Guides’ Best Place in the World to visit.
 Also in 2013, visitors to travel website TripAdvisor voted Rhossili Bay, on the Gower Peninsula, the best beach in the UK.
 This helped it rank as the 3rd best beach in Europe and 10th worldwide.

 Wales is a popular location for filming.
 Our landscape has provided the setting to Hollywood movies such as Harry Potter and popular television shows including Dr Who.